LinkedIn: The Number One Platform For B2B Content Marketing

 With 180 million members, 2 million companies and 1/3 of all business professionals, LinkedIn has evolved into a universe of corporate discussion and B2B LinkedIn campaigns.

 Falling behind in LinkedIn-status is a surefire way to establish irrelevance within your industry.
 Passive or inconsistent use of LinkedIn’s many benefits is a missed opportunity—and that’s putting it very kindly.

 Now is the time to gain an edge over your competitors.
 Now is the time to produce content that inspires your “followers.”
 Now is the time to become a leader in your industry.

-If you’re struggling to propel your brand on LinkedIn, here is the top inside information to run a successful LinkedIn B2B account campaign:
+If you’re struggling to propel your brand on LinkedIn, here is the top inside information to run successful B2B LinkedIn Campaigns:

 Leverage Lead Generation

 Publishing engaging content on company posts and/or Recent Updates isn’t the only way to generate leads.
 People have short attention spans, so intriguing them early